Click on the era symbol for description

 ©2020, Chris Cold; "Ooradryl"

--What's the behind-the-scenes history of the Encounters duology?
+What's the history of the Encounters duology?

-"Cult Encounters of the Star Wars Universe" and “Supernatural Encounters of the Star Wars Universe” were originally intended to be published as articles in Star Wars Gamer magazine, as followups to "The University of Sanbra Guide to Intelligent Life: The Marvel Series" in Star Wars Gamer (2000), an in-universe article Rich Handley (my co-author of Cult Encounters) and I wrote for the first issue of the magazine, with illustrations by Joe Corroney.
+"Cult Encounters" and “Supernatural Encounters” were originally intended to be published as articles in Star Wars Gamer magazine, as follow-ups to the in-universe article Rich Handley (my co-author of Cult Encounters) and I wrote for the first issue of the magazine, "The University of Sanbra Guide to Intelligent Life: The Marvel Series," in Star Wars Gamer (2000), with illustrations by Joe Corroney.

-The framework of Supernatural Encounters was first written at the end of 2007.
-Pablo Hidalgo, an old colleague from my West End Games (and SWFA) days, who was then in charge of the Star Wars site, approved it for publication on Hyperspace.
-I signed a licensing agreement and a tax form and proceeded.
-A work of this nature--involving the ancient past--required a lot of work, research, and editing to make sure everything was right, and I was given the time time to continue working on the manuscript until it was put on the schedule.
-Work on Supernatural Encounters was yet ongoing when, in 2010, it was abruptly announced that the new management at LFL were discontinuing Hyperspace.
+A work of this nature--involving the ancient past--required a lot of work, research, and editing to make sure everything was right, but since I had been given the time time to continue working on the manuscript until it was put on the schedule, work on Supernatural Encounters was yet ongoing when, in 2010, it was abruptly announced that the new management at LFL were discontinuing Hyperspace.

+They were never cancelled, and it was hoped that they would find a new home elsewhere, so I continued working on the manuscript.
 In the interim, concepts from the Encounters duology were incorporated into other works by my colleagues.
 Ampotem Za was added in the 2007 Hyperspace article “Aliens of the Empire,” by Abel G. Peña and Rich Handley.
 The Rozzum and Typhojem found their way into the Knights of the Old Republic Campaign Guide and Book of Sith: Secrets from the Dark Side, by Dan Wallace.

--Is Supernatural Encounters licensed?
+Was Supernatural Encounters licensed?

 Yes; I filled out the requisite legal documents (a CA-587 form, which is called a Non-Resident Withholding Allocation Worksheet and W-9 tax form) when the stories were first approved for publication by Pablo Hidalgo, the same licensing process I went through for my previous contributions to the Expanded Universe.
 There isn't any Lucasfilm licensing process beyond this.
-The 2008 and 2013 emails between me and Lucasfilm which attest to the veracity of this can be read here.

 What material is restored in the "extended edition?"
 Why was it cut?